emosher/ozp-iwc/docs/iwc_guide/additional_guides/app_integration_guide/making_iwc_api_calls_asynchronous_responses.md

 }
 ```

-Although, if making the `set` and `get` calls one after another, it is not guaranteed that the `set` finishes before the `get`.
+Although, if making `set` and `get` calls one after another, it is not guaranteed that the `set` finishes before the `get`.
 With the help of promises the order of operations can be enforced:
 ```
 client.data().set("/buz",{
     entity: {